 Sick Leave Use

 Sick leave may be used by employees for personal health-related matters, health-related matters in an employee’s immediate family, an employee’s health-related appointment, or health-related appointments in an employee’s immediate family.
-Sick leave may not be used as personal leave.
+Sick leave may not be used as personal leave, except for 10- and 11-month licensed staff with combined accruals.

 Sick leave may run concurrently as paid leave with other relevant policies as appropriate/applicable (e.g. FMLA, bereavement leave, income replacement, and Workers’ Compensation).